SPAYING AND NEUTERING

 - Neutering decreases desire to roam and fight.

 Why Should You Spay Or Neuter Your Pet?

 If you do not intend to breed your pet, spaying and neutering is important for many reasons.
 First and foremost, if you take a look at the Humane Society website you will see that dog and cat overpopulation is a big problem.
 Because of this, many unwanted animals live miserable, short lives.
 It’s up to you to make sure that your pet is not adding to these populations!

 However there are other reasons, and they involve your pet’s health.
 Animals were not meant to go through life as non-reproducing companions.
 Consequently, years of hormonal stimulation can cause problems like breast cancer and life-threatening uterine infections in females, and testicular cancer in males.
 Additionally, those hormones can also be the culprits in behavioural problems.
 These problems may include your pet trying to escape the house to find a mate, or leaving little urine marks around the home territory.

 So unless you plan to breed animals in a serious and conscientious manner and take the time to find them good, loving homes, please spay or neuter your pet.
-Not only will you be doing your part to reduce the unwanted pet population (millions of which are euthanized each year), you will help ensure that your pet stays healthy and is an enjoyable house pet for years to come.
+Not only will you be doing your part to reduce the unwanted pet population (millions of which are euthanized each year), you will help ensure that your pet stays healthy for years to come.

 - You Can Now Book Appointments With Fisher Glen Online!
 December 5, 2018

 - What’s New: Fisher Glen At The Ottawa Humane Society!
 November 11, 2018